csells/flutter_genui/packages/spikes/fcp_client/docs/GenUI_Protocol.md

 3. **The State (The Data):** A server-provided JSON object containing the dynamic values that populate the layout, such as text content, boolean flags, or lists of data.
 4. **The Data Model (The Schemas):** A set of formal definitions for complex data objects used within the state, included within the Catalog to ensure type safety.

 ### **1.2.
-The DynamicUIPacket: The Atomic Unit of Communication**
+The UiDefinitionPacket: The Atomic Unit of Communication**

-All initial UI descriptions transmitted from the server to the client are encapsulated within a single, top-level JSON object: the `DynamicUIPacket`.
+All initial UI descriptions transmitted from the server to the client are encapsulated within a single, top-level JSON object: the `UiDefinitionPacket`.
 This packet represents an atomic and self-contained description of a UI view at a specific moment.

 The packet contains the following top-level keys: